poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Just [seven AI companies now account for a third of the entire US stock market](https://www.investopedia.com/the-mag-7-in-charts-how-big-tech-dominates-the-market-11866473).

-And the AI execs speak confidently about being close to reaching it, perhaps being even only a year or two away.
+And the AI execs speak confidently about being close to reaching AGI, perhaps being even only a year or two away.

 Dario Amodei the CEO of Anthropic [has predicted AI could _"surpass almost all humans at almost everything shortly after 2027"_](<(https://arstechnica.com/ai/2025/01/anthropic-chief-says-ai-could-surpass-almost-all-humans-at-almost-everything-shortly-after-2027/)>).